OIT Wireless Service allows University faculty, staff, and students to connect a computer to the campus data network via a Wireless (radio) interface.

 In those locations that have been upgraded, the 802.11a service makes use of channels throughout the set permitted in the 5 GHz range in our regulatory domain as of late 2010.
 (2010 was the year in which we began providing any service in the 5 GHz frequency range.)
 Those 5 GHz channels are: 36, 40, 44, 48, 52, 56, 60, 64, 100, 104, 108, 112, 116, 136, 140, 149, 153, 157, and 161.
 Clients with older 5 GHz wireless interfaces may support only a subset of those channels.
 As a result, such older wireless clients will not always be able to "hear" our 5 GHz service even in the areas where the service is available.
 We use many of the 5 GHz channels (instead of only the "lowest common denominator" set supported by the oldest 5 GHz clients) to allow us to provide the maximum bandwidth for modern 5 GHz clients.
 Older clients that can't hear the newer 5 GHz channels will still be able to use our 2.4 GHz services; the 2.4 GHz services remain available everywhere we provide wireless service; this is one reason that every client should continue to support 2.4 GHz.

 We began upgrading our service in 2010 to add support for IEEE 802.11n service.
 In locations that have been upgraded, in addition to the existing 802.11b and 802.11g service, we also provide 802.11n service.
 By September 2014 this upgrade had been completed in all of the undergraduate dormitory buildings, the Graduate College, Lawrence Apartments, and 63 academic and administrative buildings (including all of the largest or most-populated ones).
-During the 2014-2015 academic year we expect to upgrade additional academic/administrative buildings.
+During the 2014-2015 academic year we expect to upgrade additional academic/administrative buildings and Butler Apartments.

 802.11n service operates in both the 2.4 Ghz frequency range (the same range used by 802.11b and 802.11g) and in the 5 Ghz frequency range (the same range used by 802.11a).